“Single vineyard estate wines has always been the dream.”

 ——————————————————————

-Ageing: French oak, Burgundy barrels, two years in mainly neutral oak with one second fill barrel.
+Ageing: French Oak, Burgundy barrels, 17 months in mainly neutral oak with use of second and third fill barrels.

 ——————————————————————